St. Mary’s Episcopal Chapel at Laurel Hill Plantation | Adams County, MS | c. 1838

-This one-of-a-kind gothic style church is adorned with spires and an iron cross on the outside and impressive fixtures on the interior as well, including a massive glass window rosette.
+This one-of-a-kind gothic-style church is adorned with spires and an iron cross on the outside and impressive fixtures on the interior as well, including a massive glass window rosette.

 A unique marble floor and incredible word work reflect the exterior marvel of this place.
-The plantation home it belonged to burned in the 1960s leaving this church as the one of a few reminders of an expansive operation that is long gone.
+The plantation home it belonged to burned in the 1960s leaving this church as one of a few reminders of an expansive operation that is long gone.

 The Richard Ellis Family

 Richard Ellis and his family moved from Virginia to Louisiana in the 1760s because lands were easily acquired at that time from the King of Spain.
 Ellis secured a land grant in Point Coupee Parish, LA but soon found the lands to be unusable after floods in 3 successive years.
-He requested a new land grant from the Spanish, loaded his family, servants, and belongings onto flatboats and headed up the Mississippi River.
+He requested a new land grant from the Spanish, loaded his family, servants, and belongings onto flatboats, and headed up the Mississippi River.
 Upon spotting some bluffs high above the river, Ellis staked out a property here about 12 miles south of Natchez.
-Several of Ellis’ family arrived afterwards and settled around the land grant.
+Several of Ellis’ family arrived afterward and settled around the land grant.